 This is a thinking person's lab.
 If you thoroughly understand the problem and design a simple scanner circuit, you can complete the lab fairly efficiently.
 If you go by trial and error, you may find yourself in lab indefinitely.
-You will need to generate rather complex stimuli to simulate your keypad scanner.
+You will need to generate rather complex stimulus to simulate your keypad scanner.
 Many students have been tempted to skip simulating and debug on the real hardware.
 Almost all have regretted it.
 Similarly, some students have been lured down the path of asynchronous design, at their peril.

-4 What to Turn In
+What to Turn In

 When you are done, have your lab checked off by the instructor.
 You should thoroughly understand how it works and what would happen if any changes were made.
+You should also be able to show the behavior of key signals on the logical analyzer.
 Turn in your lab writeup including the following information:

+- Your Verilog code

-- Schematics of the breadboarded circuit. - Your Verilog code (and simulation results, if applicable) - What strategy did you use for debouncing? - How many hours did you spend on the lab?
+- Schematics of the breadboarded circuit

+- How many hours did you spend on the lab?
 This will not count toward your grade.